FAQs

 • Expanded medical imaging including CT, X-ray, ultrasound and mammography to support clinical services

-• Significant increase in aged care capacity in a dedicated acute aged care ward
+• Significant increase in aged care capacity and a dedicated acute aged care ward

 • A sub-acute geriatric evaluation and management service